linepogl/impartial-pipes/doc/Filtering/p_filter.md

 ## p_filter

-Partial function to filter elements of an iterable with a predicate.
+Partial function to filter elements of an iterable, using a predicate.

 ### Syntax
 ```